andresito00/redlobster/README2.md

 ==> O(n * log(k)^2)
 ```

-I think the the typical complexity should be something like:
+I think the typical complexity should be something like:
 ```
 Typical:
 O(1) OID dup-check/log +